hyling/kean.github.io/_posts/2020-01-16-swiftui-data-flow.markdown

 }
 ```

-Interestingly enough, `@Binding` itself also support `@dynamicMemberLookup`.
-The reason is does is to allow you to reach to properties nested in other types.
-For example, if you had a more complicated search criteria, you could do the following:
+Interestingly, `@Binding` itself also supports `@dynamicMemberLookup`.
+The reason it does is to allow you to reach properties nested in other types.
+For example, if you had more complicated search criteria, you could do the following:

 ```swift
 struct SearchCriteria {